 Dawn and dusk are generally the best viewing times as the lake is generally calm.

-Turn onto Cook Flat Road in the middle of Fox Glacier Weheka township (this is well signposted).
+Turn onto Cook Flat Road in the middle of Fox Glacier Weheka township.
 Travel 5 km along this road then turn right onto the side road to Lake Matheson.

 Know before you go